17vjs/InshortsJobTask/README.md

-# flutter_application_1
+# Sample Movie App

 A new Flutter project.

 ## Getting Started
 # Inshorts Job task
-Flutter assignment given by Educhamp.
+Flutter assignment given by Inshorts.
 It includes creation of a basic movie app using TMDB API.

 1. Home Page with Playing now movies and Trending movies